1) Suspected central nervous system (CNS) infection, particularly meningitis (the key indication for lumbar puncture).

 4. Sterile test tubes labeled 1 to 4.

-The interspinous space, optimally the L4 and L5 or L3 and L4 but not above the L2 and L3 space to avoid the end of the spinal cord, in the midline passing in-between the spinous processes, slightly laterally to it.
-The line connecting the most proximal points of the iliac crests should cross the lumbar spine at the level of the L4 spinal process (Figure 17.6-1).
+The interspinous space, optimally the L4 and L5 space or L3 and L4 space but not above the L2 and L3 space to avoid the end of the spinal cord, in the midline passing in-between the spinous processes.
+The line connecting the most proximal points of the iliac crests should cross the lumbar spine at the level of the L4 spinal process (fig. 21.9-1).

-1. Prepare the surgical field.
-If necessary, anesthetize the skin and subcutaneous tissue using a local anesthetic, for instance, EMLA cream or infiltration anesthesia using a 1% lidocaine solution (not necessary in an unconscious patient).
+1. Prepare the surgical field (see Surgical Field Preparation for Small Procedures).
+If necessary, anesthetize the skin and subcutaneous tissue using a local anesthetic, for instance, the eutectic mixture of local anesthetics (EMLA) cream or infiltration anesthesia using a 1% lidocaine solution (not necessary in an unconscious patient; see Infiltration Anesthesia).

 3. For accurate CSF pressure measurement (not always necessary), hold the needle in one hand and connect the CSF pressure-measurement device using the other hand (a normal pressure range is 7-15 [<20] cm H2O, which usually corresponds to a CSF outflow rate of 20-60 drops per minute; the measurement result is reliable if the patient remains still and relaxed).